juanburgos/100-days-of-code/log.md

 **Thoughts**: Halfway there to finish the jQuery unit.
 My hopes to be able to truck it by tomorrow.

+### R1D12

+**Today's Progress**: *JQuery*: Learned to Remove an HTML Element, Use appendTo to Move Elements, Clone an Element, Target the Parent and Children of an Element, Target a Specific Child of an Element, Target Even/Odd Numbered Elements and Modify the Entire Page.

+**Thoughts**: Done with the basics of jQuery.
+Now on to start building basic front end projects.
+Next...
+Build a Tribute Page!

 ### R1D

 **Today's Progress**: